NexusPIPE/blog/blog/2023-08-24-avoiding-user-friction-nexusuvc.md

 NexusUVC kills all these problems with one stone - offering a simplistic puzzle-style CAPTCHA for your users that can be solved extremely easily.
 NexusUVC is designed to tackle the problem of user friction head-on, providing a user-friendly experience without compromising on security.
 Here's how:

 1. **Slide To Complete**: It doesn't get easier than this!
 Your user simply slides a puzzle piece into a puzzle slot, and if they do so correctly, they are let through.
-That is it, no AI-generated images to confusingly choose, no text to type out or audio to repeat.
+That is it, no AI-generated images to confusingly choose, no text to type out, or audio to repeat.
 2. **No-CAPTCHA**: "No-CAPTCHA" is a term that simply refers to a CAPTCHA system where the user is not required to solve anything to pass through, instead, there are various security checks behind the scenes that ensure the user is a human.
 Oh, and we don't charge anything extra for our No-CAPTCHA either!
 3. **Accessibility Focus**: By purposefully catering to all users, including those with disabilities, NexusPIPE ensures nobody has to go through long lengths to get passed our CAPTCHA and verify their identity.
 4. **Privacy**: We **never** collect your data for advertising purposes or for intent to sell, we prioritise privacy and have full compliance with global data laws - our focus being on whether you managed to navigate the UVC successfully or not!